 When irrigated, fine leaf fescues will adapt to open, sunny areas in mild coastal climates and to dry southwestern climates.
-They will not persist in areas where warm, humid summers provide optimum conditions for diseases like leaf spot, dollar spot, brown patch and summer patch.
+They will not persist in areas where warm, humid summers provide optimal conditions for diseases such as leaf spot, dollar spot, brown patch and summer patch.

 The primary species of fine leaf fescues used for turf are briefly described below.

-One of the quickest of the fine fescues to establish turf.
+Chewings fescue is one of the quickest of the fine fescues to establish turf.
 Its aggressiveness makes it a better companion grass for perennial ryegrass than for Kentucky bluegrass.
 It adapts to closer mowing than other fine fescues.
-This grass is moderately susceptible to dollar spot, but has better resistance to red thread than other fine leaf fescues.
+This grass is moderately susceptible to dollar spot but has better resistance to red thread than other fine leaf fescues.

-Adapts to shaded areas, but is also adapted to sunny, hot, dry locations with infertile soils.
+Hard fescue adapts to shaded areas but is also adapted to sunny, hot, dry locations with infertile soils.
 Hard fescues have slower establishment and leaf growth and better tolerance to summer stress than other fine fescues, with Chewings fescue being the second most tolerant.
-Tolerance of dollar spot and red thread disease is generally best among the fine fescues.
+Hard fescue's tolerance of dollar spot and red thread disease is generally best among the fine fescues.

 Zoysiagrass (Zoysia japonica L.)

-1 to 2 pounds per 1,000 square feet in late May to late June
+- Suggested seeding rate: 1 to 2 lbs. per 1,000 sq. ft. in late May to late June

-8 to 10 bushels per 1,000 square feet in late May to late June
+- Suggested sprigging rate: 8 to 10 bushels per 1,000 sq. ft. in late May to late June

-2-inch plugs planted on one-foot centers in late May to late June
+- Suggested plugging rate: 2-inch plugs planted on 1-foot centers in late May to late June

 Zoysia japonica originated in the western Pacific area.
-It is the species to which 'Meyer' zoysiagrass belongs.
-Meyer has good heat and drought tolerance, and is more winter hardy than bermudagrass, the other principal warm-season grass grown in the Midwest.
-Excellent summer qualities made Meyer a logical choice in the 1960s by golf course superintendents who considered it a good alternative to Kentucky bluegrass for Transition Zone summers.
+It is the species to which Meyer zoysiagrass belongs.
+Meyer has good heat and drought tolerance and is more winter hardy than bermudagrass, the other principal warm-season grass grown in the Midwest.
+Excellent summer qualities made Meyer a logical choice, in the 1960s, of golf course superintendents, who considered it a good alternative to Kentucky bluegrass for Transition Zone summers.

 The terminal buds of zoysiagrass are rolled and pointed like a pencil point.
 The leaf blades are short and pointed with scattered hairs.
 Leaves extend off the shoot at a 90-degree angle.
-The collars are indistinct to broad with hairs at the margins.
-The auricles are absent, while the ligules have short fringes of hairs.
-The sheath is round and smooth, with hairs at the top of the split.
+The collars are indistinct to broad and have hairs at the margins.
+The auricles are absent, and the ligules have short fringes of hairs.
+The sheath is round and smooth and has hairs at the top of the split.
 Zoysia has both rhizomes and stolons.

 Bermudagrass (Cynodon spp.)

 Bermudagrass is not recommended for lawn turf in the Transition Zone.
 It is an invasive, aggressive spreader that does not recognize borders.
 Once established, it is difficult to eradicate.
 In southern areas of the Transition Zone, many lawns are contaminated with common bermudagrass to the point that eradication is impossible.
-When that is the case, it is easier to fertilize and mow, than to attempt control.
+In such cases, it is easier to fertilize and mow than to attempt control.

 Despite its drawbacks, bermudagrass has long been popular, especially in the southern United States.
 Homeowners discovered that bermudagrass would make a good southern lawn grass even if it was coarse and its cold hardiness unpredictable.
 Early golf course superintendents appreciated its heat and drought tolerance, which meant bermudagrass required little or no irrigation during the summer.
 Density of the established hybrid bermudagrasses helps to exclude weeds.
-However, the finest quality turf requires generous fertilization (at least one pound of nitrogen per 1,000 square feet per actively growing month) and ample water plus close, frequent mowing.
+However, the finest quality turf requires generous fertilization (at least 1 pound of nitrogen per 1,000 square feet per actively growing month), ample water and close, frequent mowing.

 The terminal bud of bermudagrass is mostly folded and flat.
 The leaf blade is flat and sharply pointed and may have some hairs.
 Leaves extend off the shoot at a 45-degree angle.
-The collar is narrow with hairs on the edge.
-Auricles are absent, while the ligule contains fringes of hair, like zoysia.
+The collar is narrow and has hairs on the edge.
+Auricles are absent, and the ligule contains fringes of hair, like zoysia.
 The sheath is slightly flat and sometimes hairy.
 Bermudagrass has both rhizomes and stolons.